tosyama/palan/HACKING.md

 1. PlnModule - Root of model tree.
 It includes function definitions, type definition and top level block.
 2. PlnFunction - Function definition.
 Generally, stack/register management is reset by each function.
 3. PlnStatement - Statement become a unit to generate assembly code.
 Because there is not any passing data directly between statements.
 4. PlnBlock - Block statement includes a series of statements.
-Block manage local variables in the block.
+Block manage local variables and functions in the block.
 5. PlnExpression - Expression returns values.
 Plain PlnExpression class manage Literal or variable.
 	Many descendant classes exist such as calculation/assignment expression.
 6. PlnAssignment - Assignment expression.
 PlnAssignment assign values to variables.